Julia Garner

 Julia Garner (born February 1, 1994) is an American actress.
 She gained recognition for playing Ruth Langmore in the Netflix crime drama series Ozark (2017–2022), for which she received critical acclaim and won three Primetime Emmy Awards for Outstanding Supporting Actress in a Drama Series and a Golden Globe Award for Best Supporting Actress.

 Garner also had roles in the FX drama series The Americans (2015–2018), the Netflix miniseries Maniac (2018), and the Bravo true crime series Dirty John (2018–2019).
 In 2022, she portrayed Anna Sorokin in the Netflix miniseries Inventing Anna, for which she received nominations for a Primetime Emmy Award and a Golden Globe Award for Best Actress.

 In film, Garner has appeared in Martha Marcy May Marlene (2011), The Perks of Being a Wallflower (2012), Sin City: A Dame to Kill For (2014), and The Fantastic Four: First Steps (2025).
 She also had lead roles in the films Grandma (2015), The Assistant (2019), The Royal Hotel (2023), Wolf Man (2025), and Weapons (2025).

 Early life and education

 Julia Garner was born on February 1, 1994 in the Riverdale neighborhood of the Bronx, New York.
 Her mother, Tamar Gingold, is a therapist who worked as an actress and comedian in Israel.
 Her father, Thomas Garner, is a painter and an art teacher originally from Shaker Heights, Ohio.
-Garner's mother is Jewish.
+Garner is Jewish, as her mother is.
 Her older sister is artist Anna Garner.
 She understands Hebrew because her mother speaks it, but is not fluent herself.

 Garner attended Eagle Hill School in Greenwich, Connecticut.
 She began taking acting lessons at age 15 to overcome her shyness.
 During the 2023 SAG-AFTRA strike, Garner studied clown under Philippe Gaulier at École Philippe Gaulier in France.